Detectronic-DN/bulk_changes/README.md

 ## 5. Configuration <a name="configuration"></a>

-The tool requires certain environment variables, which should be set in a `.env.dev` file located in the `config/` directory.
+The tool requires certain environment variables, which should be set in a `.env` file located in the `config/` directory.
 These variables include:

 - `API_URL`: URL of the OneEdge API.
 - `TELIT_USERNAME`: Username for OneEdge API authentication.